jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 Before we continue, a few words of warning:

- * I am currently employed, and probably not interested in leaving
+ * I am currently employed, and not interested in leaving
    * I'm not a freelancer
  * I work a 32 hour part-time job (Monday, Tuesday, Thursday and Friday), this is non-negotiable
  * I am not willing to relocate